dpwgc/sqlmidway/README.md

 ### Quick start

-#### modify the 'dbs' parameters in 'config.yaml' to create a database connection named 'testDB' and configure two APIs for the database
+#### modify the 'dbs' parameters in 'config.yaml' to create a database connection named 'testDB' and configure three APIs for the database

 ```yaml
 # database information (multiple database can be configured)